-- (a) the total value of any property to which the defendant is beneficially entitled, less - - (i) any amount due in respect of a fine or other order of the Court or the Court of Appeal or the Magistrate's Court or the Youth Court, imposed or made on conviction for an offence, where the fine was imposed or the order was made before the making of the confiscation order, - (ii) any sum in respect of which the person to whom it is due would, if the defendant had become bankrupt before the making of the confiscation order, be entitled to claim preference ("préférence") or privilege ("privilège"), as the case may be, - (iii) any sum the payment of which is secured on all or any of the realisable property by a simple conventional hypothec or a judicial hypothec created in accordance with the Loi (1880) sur la Propriété Foncière before the making of the confiscation order, and - (iv) any sum the payment of which is secured on all or any of the realisable property by a security interest created before the making of the confiscation order, being a continuing security interest to which, as referred to in Article 1A of the Security Interests (Jersey) Law 1983, that Law applies or a security interest within the meaning of the Security Interests (Jersey) Law 2012; and - (b) the total of the values at that time of all gifts caught by Part $2.^8$ - (4) Subject to the following provisions of this Article, for the purposes of Part 2 the value of property (other than cash) in relation to any person holding the property means the market value of the property. - (5) References in Part 2 to the value at any time (referred to in paragraph (6) as the "material time") of any property obtained by a person as a result of or in connection with an offence are references to - (a) the value of the property to the person when the person obtained it, adjusted to take account of subsequent changes in the value of money; or - (b) where paragraph (6) applies, the value there mentioned, whichever is greater.

-- (6) If at the material time the person holds - (a) the property that the person obtained (not being cash); or - (b) property that, in whole or in part, directly or indirectly represents in the person's hands the property that the person obtained, the value referred to in paragraph (5)(b) is the value to the person at the material time of the property mentioned in sub-paragraph (a) of this paragraph or (as the case may be) the property mentioned in sub-paragraph (b) of this paragraph so far as it so represents the property that the person obtained.
+- or Article 9 of the Proceeds of Crime (Cash Seizure) (Jersey) Law 2008 is in force in respect of the property.
+13 - (3) For the purposes of Part 2 and subject to Article 28B(5)(b) where it applies, the amount that might be realised at the time a confiscation order is made is the total of the values at that time of all the realisable property, including - (a) the total value of any property to which the defendant is beneficially entitled, less - (i) any amount due in respect of a fine or other order of the Court or the Court of Appeal or the Magistrate's Court or the Youth Court, imposed or made on conviction for an offence, where the fine was imposed or the order was made before the making of the confiscation order, - (ii) any sum in respect of which the person to whom it is due would, if the defendant had become bankrupt before the making of the confiscation order, be entitled to claim preference ("préférence") or privilège ("privilège"), as the case may be, - (iii) any sum the payment of which is secured on all or any of the realisable property by a simple conventional hypothec or a judicial hypothec created in accordance with the Loi (1880) sur la Propriété Foncière before the making of the confiscation order, and - (iv) any sum the payment of which is secured on all or any of the realisable property by a security interest created before the making of the confiscation order, being a continuing security interest to which, as referred to in Article 1A of the Security Interests (Jersey) Law 1983, that Law applies or a security interest within the meaning of the Security Interests (Jersey) Law 2012; and - (b) the total of the values at that time of all gifts caught by Part 2. - (4) Subject to the following provisions of this Article, for the purposes of Part 2 the value of property (other than cash) in relation to any person holding the property means the market value of the property. - (5) References in Part 2 to the value at any time (referred to in paragraph (6) as the "material time") of any property obtained by a person as a result of or in connection with an offence are references to - (a) the value of the property to the person when the person obtained it, adjusted to take account of subsequent changes in the value of money; or - (b) where paragraph (6) applies, the value there mentioned, whichever is greater. - (6) If at the material time the person holds - (a) the property that the person obtained (not being cash); or - (b) property that, in whole or in part, directly or indirectly represents in the person's hands the property that the person obtained, the value referred to in paragraph (5)(b) is the value to the person at the material time of the property mentioned in sub-paragraph (a) of this paragraph or (as the case may be) the property mentioned in sub-paragraph (b) of this paragraph so far as it so represents the property that the person obtained.